 Steve Jobs was fired from the company he founded – Apple.
 He also failed with NeXT computer company and the Lisa computer.
 When Jobs returned to Apple, he led the business to become the most profitable company in the US.

 Blackwell was accepted by mistake by Hobart College (then Geneva Medical College), and she matriculated.
 Many MD’s refused to work with her, but she persevered and graduated.

 Elizabeth Blackwell was the first woman to receive a medical degree in the U.S. (1849).
 She then built a medical practice, created a place where women could have medical internships (since many healthcare facilities didn’t welcome women), served impoverished families, and established the first medical college for women.

 No one wanted to hire Walt Disney as an artist.
 In fact, he couldn’t get hired elsewhere either.
 So, his brother got him a temporary job.
 Walt’s first animation studio went bankrupt.
-He went on to co-found The Walt Disney Company, which had over $40 billion in 2012 revenue.
+He went on to co-found The Walt Disney Company, which had $50.1 billion in 2017 revenue.

 The Leaning Tower of Pisa, wasn’t supposed to be leaning, but if it were straight it probably wouldn’t be such a popular tourist attraction.

 Steven Spielberg was rejected both times he applied to attend film school at University of Southern California (USC).
 That didn’t stop him.
 Spielberg has grossed $8.5 billion from films he directed.